 What are the SAT requirements for students to be admitted to Carroll University?

 Carroll University typically requires applicants to be in the top 51 percent of SAT test takers.
 The school consistently takes SAT composite scores down to 1050 on a 1600 scale, below which admission should be considered a reach.
 We estimate some students could be accepted with SAT's as low as 930.
 The estimated average SAT composite for admitted freshman is 1170 out of 1600.
+The school ranks #13 in Wisconsin for highest average SAT composite score.
 3 percent of applicants submit SAT scores to the school.
 Note: SAT scores presented on this page have been adjusted upwards per the College Board's concordance tables for test takers after March 2016.

 |SAT Score (1600 scale)||Competitiveness||Admission Chances|